January 27, 2026 Written by: Daniel Draney

-Texas homeowners just pushed through a tough stretch—freezing temperatures, power outages, and days of disrupted routines.
+Texas homeowners just pushed through a tough stretch — freezing temperatures, power outages, and days of disrupted routines.
 As things thaw and homes return to normal, it’s a good moment to check on your home’s airflow, ventilation, air ducts, and dryer vents.

-For many families across Dallas, Fort Worth, Austin, Houston, San Antonio, and surrounding Texas areas, this isn’t about selling a service—it’s about comfort, safety, and prevention after a major weather event.
+For many families across Dallas, Fort Worth, Austin, Houston, San Antonio, and surrounding Texas areas, this isn’t about selling a service — it’s about comfort, safety, and prevention after a major weather event.
 Ice storms can quietly affect systems you rely on every day, especially the ones that move air through your home.
+At Fresh Air Duct Cleaning, we help homeowners assess and restore indoor air systems as part of storm recovery, with a calm, practical approach.

 Why the Ice Storm Can Impact Air Ducts & Ventilation

 Cold snaps and ice storms stress homes in ways we don’t always see right away.
 Rapid temperature changes, moisture intrusion, and extended HVAC use can all affect airflow.
+Common post-ice storm issues include condensation inside air ducts from temperature swings, restricted airflow from debris, insulation shift, or collapsed duct sections, overworked HVAC systems running longer to maintain comfort, dryer vents blocked by ice, lint, or exterior buildup, and dust, allergens, and moisture circulating once systems restart.

 What to Check After a Texas Ice Storm

-You don’t need to panic or assume something is wrong—but a quick, thoughtful check can prevent bigger issues later.
+You don’t need to panic or assume something is wrong — but a quick, thoughtful check can prevent bigger issues later.

 Key Areas to Inspect